freebsd/git_conv/README.md

 On on moderately fast system with an SSD and/or enough RAM for the buffer cache, this should take about 2h to finish for `src` and will produce about 10GiB of intermediate data.
 The final `src` repo size should be around 1.7GiB.

+Re-runs will re-use the previous packfiles and will likely be faster.
+Currently `src` finishes in about 1 hour, `doc` in 2 minutes and `ports` in 45 minutes.

 ## What you get